YaremMalta/librarymanagement-1/README.md

-LIBRARY MANAGEMENT SYSTEM
+ # LIBRARY MANAGEMENT SYSTEM

 This project is a Java-based Library Management System developed using the Spring Boot framework.

 The application provides infrastructure for users to borrow books, manage book information, and track borrowing activities.

 PostgreSQL is used as the database for this project.

-PROJECT FEATURES
+ # PROJECT FEATURES

 CRUD Operations: Full CRUD operations (Create, Read, Update, Delete) are available for books, users, and borrowing activities.

 MVC Architecture: The application is designed using the Model-View-Controller (MVC) layered architecture.
 Separate controller, service, and repository classes are created for each class.

 User Management: A specific user can borrow a book by its unique ID.
 User and borrowing information is stored in the database.

 Book Types and Factory Design Pattern: The Factory Design Pattern is used to dynamically manage book types.

 API Testing: Postman is used to test the API endpoints of the project.

-TECHNOLOGIES USED
+ # TECHNOLOGIES USED

 Spring Boot: Used for Java-based backend development.

 PostgreSQL: Used as the database.

 Postman: Used for testing API requests.

 Factory Design Pattern: Applied for managing book types.

-SET UP TO RUN THE PROJECT, YOU CAN FOLLOW THESE STEPS:
+ # SET UP
+To Run The Project, You Can Follow These Steps:

 Clone your repository:

 git clone https://github.com/YaremMalta/library.git

-Install the required dependencies: mvn install
+Install the required dependencies:

+mvn install

 Set up the PostgreSQL database and add connection details in the application.properties file.

 Start the application:

 mvn spring-boot:run

-API USAGE
+ # API USAGE

 The following API endpoints are used for managing books, users, and borrowing activities in the project:
 GET /books: List all books